 Milford Sound is best explored in the winter months.
 Don’t get me wrong, I love the warm sunsets in the summer on the Milford Sound foreshore, but seriously, the place is so overcrowded!
 During the winter, Milford is quiet and much more peaceful, cruises are cheaper, the famous Miter Peak is dipped in snow, and fewer boats sail the fiord making it my favorite time to visit!

-From Queenstown, you can jump on a range of day tours to Milford but the cheapest are the coach, cruise, coach tours that include your cruise, transport, and a small packed lunch.
-On these tours, half of the adventure is getting to Milford Sound and your tour will stop at some amazing places enroute.
+On these tours, half of the adventure is getting to Milford Sound and your tour will stop at some amazing places en route.
 These tours usually take 12.5 hours because Milford Sound is 4 hours from Queenstown by road!
+That’s why taking a tour is the easiest option for this long day!

 6. Ride the gondola up to Bob’s Peak